sandrahoffberg/Import-BaseSpace/README.md

 The purpose of this capsule is to download a project or fastq reads directly from [BaseSpace](https://login.illumina.com/platform-services-manager/?rURL=https://basespace.illumina.com&clientId=basespace&clientVars=aHR0cHM6Ly9iYXNlc3BhY2UuaWxsdW1pbmEuY29tL2Rhc2hib2FyZA&redirectMethod=GET#/), without having to transfer to AWS, Dropbox or similar application, or a local machine before transfering again to Code Ocean.

-**Step 1**: Fill out the app panel to indicate what you want to download
+**Step 1**: Fill out the app panel to indicate what you want to download.
+You should be able to find the Run ID or Project ID by browsing to the appropriate run or project and then looking at the URL.
+For example,

+https://basespace.illumina.com/run/236482248/details has a Run ID of 236482248

+https://basespace.illumina.com/projects/159738596/about has an Project ID of 159738596

 **Step 2**: Run the capsule.